easywork01/Secrets-webApp/README.md

-# Secrets-webApp

-Secrets app is used to commit secrets anonymously and share them worldwide.
-Each user can post a single secret upon registration & login.

 ## Description

 Secrets is an anonymous secret-sharing web application that allows users to post and share secrets worldwide.
 Upon registration and login, each user can share a single secret anonymously.